vjarai/jarai.TestDrivenDesign.csharp/jarai.tdd7.MarsRoverKata/_ReadMe/ReadMe.md

 The input to the program is a string of one-character move commands:

 L and R rotate the direction the rover is facing
-M moves the rover one grid square forward in the direction it is currently facing If a rover reaches the end of the plateau, it wraps around the end of the grid.
+M moves the rover one grid square forward in the direction it is currently facing.
+If a rover reaches the end of the plateau, it wraps around the end of the grid.

 ## Output